Updated: 14th of June 2026 – Version 6.1.0

 § 6.12 F 🟣 Unauthorized Financial Operations

-Operating banks, funds, exchanges, or financial services without approval or license.
+Operating banks, funds, exchanges, loan services, investment schemes, payment systems, gambling banks, or financial services without approval, license, or royal authorization.

 § 7 The Environment Act